-When you’ve been injured on the job you need to ask yourself:
+When you have been injured on the job you need to ask yourself:

-Are you sure you’re receiving the proper medical benefits?
+Are you sure you are receiving the proper medical benefits?

 Is the insurance company really looking out for your well being?